lewoudar/scalpel/docs/static_spider.md

 * request_counter

-The reason is that when running (very) long crawlers, it can be useful to empty these sets to avoid running out of memory and set counter to O to be in sync with the sets.
+The reason is that when running (very) long crawlers, it can be useful to empty these sets to avoid running out of memory and set counter to 0 to be in sync with the sets.
 Please **do not abuse** of this possibility and only use it when appropriate.